Please wait. Due to its content this page might take a while to load...

 The Inspectors for other resources (Browser, Canvas, Image Sequence, Object, Playlist, Text) are described separately.

-IDs Folder / File
+Folder and File ID

 Set numeric virtual file and folder IDs for DMX, PB Automation and Widget Designer remote control and thumbnail exchange.
 To easily address several files in ascending order, move over to the Folder Inspector and enter the Folder ID and the start File ID.